Leader Of North Carolina Anti-Lockdown Protest Group Says He’s ‘Willing To Kill People’ To Fight Restrictions

-The leader of a North Carolina group protesting the state’s anti-lockdown measures said he is “willing to kill people” in order to fight back against government restrictions.
+The leader of a North Carolina group protesting the state’s lockdown measures said he is “willing to kill people” in order to fight back against government restrictions.

 Adam Smith, one of the founders of ReOpenNC, said during a Facebook live chat this week that he was willing to resort to violence to push back against restrictions that remain in place in order to fight the spread of the coronavirus.
 As the News Observer reported, Smith repeatedly said he was prepared to react violently if the government were to push back with force against the protests.